AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

 The standout finding from this analysis: Sbl.so's two-channel constraint isn't a limitation for agencies already concentrating on LinkedIn—it's a strategic design choice that keeps pricing accessible while LinkedIn competitors price themselves into mid-market territory.

-Sbl.so fails when: Your workflow depends on email-heavy sequences or you need more than two communication channels.
+Sbl.so falls short when: Your workflow depends on email-heavy sequences or you need more than two communication channels.
 The platform doesn't support email outreach, so if your ICP responds better to cold email than LinkedIn DMs, Sbl.so won't cover that gap (Workflow Basis: vendor documentation April 2026).

 Setup requirement: Simple onboarding with no sales call requirement.
 Connect LinkedIn and WhatsApp accounts, define your ICP, and launch sequences within the same day.